getweasel/weasel-js/packages/node/examples/is_prime/README.md

 touca.run();
 ```

-In general, the code you insert as your workflow under test can be anything
+The code you insert as your workflow under test generally performs
-as long as it implements the three tasks below:
+the following operations.

-1. Map testcase name to its corresponding input.
+1. Map a given testcase name to its corresponding input.

+    > We did this by calling `Number.parseInt(testcase)`.

-2. Call your code under test with that input
+2. Call your code under test with that input.

+    > We did this by calling `is_prime(number)`.

-3. Describe the behavior and performance of your code
+3. Describe the behavior and performance of your code under test.

-   by capturing values of interesting variables and
+    > We can do this by capturing values of interesting variables
-   runtime of important functions
+    > and runtime of important functions.
+    >
+    > In our example, we captured the return value of our `is_prime`
+    > function via `touca.add_result`.
+We could also capture runtime
+    > of functions and other performance data but our example here
+    > was too trivial to showcase all possibilities.
+See our next
+    > example for more details.